 The application procedure for the graduate program is available online (http://portal.uni-freiburg.de/master-geo/prospectivestudents/application).
-Documents can be uploaded during the application process but must also be sent via postal mail.
 The annual application deadline is May 15.
 Students can register for the fall semester only (starting mid ́ October).
 The M.Sc.
 Geology program is accessible to all students who have acquired a B.Sc. in Geology, Geosciences, Earth Science, or Mineralogy from a German university, or from other universities and colleges worldwide (in accordance with certain quality control criteria).
 Students holding a B.Sc. degree in other natural or physical sciences (Chemistry, Physics, Biology, Environmental Science) may also be granted admission to the program.
 In the latter case, the choice of the elective track may be determined from the student's educational background.
 Applicants must have English-language skills that meet or exceed level B2 of the Common European Framework of Reference for Languages (see the application form for details).

 Questions concerning the general application and admission procedure to the M.Sc.
-Geology program should be addressed to the Application and Admission Coordinator Ms. Alexandra Wicke and/or to the Academic Advisory Officer, Dr. Heike Ulmer.
-For organizational enquires concerning the course of study the Geoscience Program Coordinator, Ms. Kathleen Robinson is contact person.
+Geology program should be addressed to the Application and Admission Coordinator, Ms. Alexandra Wicke and/or to the Academic Advisory Officer, Dr. Heike Ulmer.
+Ms. Alexandra Wicke is also the first contact for organizational enquires concerning the course of study.